Introduction to Lynn, MA

 An inpatient treatment program also gives you the structure you need to find purpose again and make real changes in your life.

-A residential program offering MAT will give you meds to ward off cravings, keep withdrawal symptoms at bay, and block the rewarding feelings of substance use.
+A residential program offering medication-assisted treatment (MAT) will give you meds to ward off cravings, keep withdrawal symptoms at bay, and block the rewarding feelings of substance use.
 MAT and behavioral treatment form an effective two-pronged approach to treat SUDs.

 There’s medication to help with alcohol use disorders.
 And in the case of opioid use disorders, maintenance doses of methadone or other regulated opioids may work for you like they’ve worked for others when nothing else seemed to.
 Maintenance meds are safe and allow you to regain control of your life over a year-long period.
 It’s possible for you to attend standalone methadone or other MAT clinics.